 Crashes which do not involve others

-What problem is CycleRAP trying to solve?
+What problem does CycleRAP help solve?

 Road safety is a critical issue which needs to be addressed to ensure that bicycling and light mobility options can continue to support new and greener mobility choices.
 The overall aim of CycleRAP is to reduce the risk of road crashes for bicyclists and those using other types of light mobility vehicles.
 Bicycles and light mobility vehicles do not have the same in-built protection large vehicles have.
 Therefore, safe infrastructure is critical.